 Not the proud owner of one or just not keen on using it at the moment?
 Don't worry.
 In most cases, you can still make your favorite slow-cooking dishes in the oven with a few adjustments.

 Slow cookers vary, so there is no exact conversion time for slow-cooker recipes, but there are some general slow cooker to oven conversion times.
 Converting the cook time will also depend on the dish.

-The Oven Temperature Equivalent to a Slow Cooker
+Oven Temperature to Slow Cooker

-Slow Cooker to Oven Conversion Times
+Slow Cooker to Oven Conversion

-According to the official Crock-Pot website, it is important to understand the difference between stove top cooking temperature, oven cooking temperature, and Crock-Pot temperature.
+According to the official Crock-Pot website, it is important to understand the difference between stove top cooking temperature, oven cooking temperature and Crock-Pot temperature.
 A simmer on the stove top is typically around 209 degrees Fahrenheit.

-If you don't have 8 hours to spare or don't want to leave your oven or stove-top on for an extended period of time, it is possible to convert the high slow cooker times to low to shorten the time until your food is done.
-According to the Crock-Pot website, low to high conversion times are as follows:
+If you don't have eight hours to spare or don't want to leave your oven or stove top on for an extended period of time, it is possible to convert the high slow cooker times to low to shorten the time until your food is done.

 - Cubed meats should have the same cooking time in the oven as in the slow cooker.